-Since joining Hinshaw in July 2005 to open the firm's Boston office, Maura has played an active role in the firm's management.
-She has served terms on Hinshaw's Management Committee and Executive Committee, and was also Co-Chair of the firm's Consumer Financial Services Practice Group.
+Maura is the co-partner-in-charge of the firm's Boston office and has played an active role in the firm's management since joining Hinshaw in 2005.
+She has served terms on Hinshaw's Management Committee and Executive Committee and was also co-chair of the firm's Consumer Financial Services Practice Group.

 Maura's background prior to Hinshaw includes advising clients in professional liability, insurance coverage, and securities litigation as an associate at other firms in Boston.
 In addition to her other accomplishments and activities during law school, Maura was a member of the Boston College International and Comparative Law Review.